 Word Clock Sync

-A technical term related to synchronizing digital audio streams—important in multi-device, high-end live production.
+A technical term for synchronizing digital audio streams is vital in multi-device, high-end live production.

 Webview Source

-A streaming software input that loads a live web page within a scene—commonly used for embedding widgets, web graphics, or real-time data.
+A streaming software input that loads a live web page within a scene is commonly used for embedding widgets, web graphics, or real-time data.

 Wave File Playback

-Playing high-quality, uncompressed audio files (WAV format) during a stream—often used for intros, stingers, or music cues.
+Playing high-quality, uncompressed audio files (WAV format) during a stream is often used for intros, stingers, or music cues.

 Live Streaming Glossary – Letter X